 "Those tunnels are about some folks making a whole lot of money in the trafficking of guns and drugs and human beings," she said.
-"Big burly guards at the gates told me with tears in their eyes about children as young as 5 years old being trafficked through those tunnels."

 But the gangs also have their fingers in other crimes, including stealing electronically stored consumer data and U.S. technology and entertainment products, Harris said.
 "Believe it or not, they're incredibly sophisticated and present a real threat in terms of our concerns about hacking," she said.

 Harris said she gathered her peers from Southern states during an earlier meeting of the National Association of Attorneys General to propose that they lead a collaborative approach with Mexico on issues that have an effect across the U.S.